nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-performances.md

   - with complex aggregations definitions
   - potentially returning hundreds of thousands or even millions of documents

-will likely not behave well because each time you change a parameters all aggregates will be recomputed on a large amount of data.
+will likely not behave well because each time you change a parameter, all aggregates will be recomputed on a large amount of data.

 For such use case, better do not use `auto` mode or have more specialized searches by adding different ones with a query pattern focusing on a given document type for instance.